FAITE-TECH/facial_recognition_system/README.md

 2. Configure Database
 - Open phpMyAdmin
 - create database and tables using the query above
-- Update .env file with your MySQL credentials.
+- Update .env file with your actual MySQL credentials.

 3. Run server
 ```bash